11.2. Multiple Categories#

 In 2010, the American Civil Liberties Union (ACLU) of Northern California presented a report on jury selection in Alameda County, California.
-The report concluded that certain ethnic groups are underrepresented among jury panelists in Alameda County, and suggested some reforms of the process by which eligible jurors are assigned to panels.
-In this section, we will perform our own analysis of the data and examine some questions that arise as a result.
+The report concluded that certain racial and ethnic groups are underrepresented among jury panelists in Alameda County, and suggested some reforms of the process by which eligible jurors are assigned to panels.
+In this section, we will analyze the data provided by the ACLU.

 The data are tabulated below in a table called

 jury.
-For each ethnicity, the first value is the proportion of all eligible juror candidates of that ethnicity.
-The second value is the proportion of people of that ethnicity among those who appeared for the process of selection into the jury.
+In each category, the first numerical value is the proportion of all eligible juror candidates in that category.
+The second value is the proportion of people in that category among those who appeared for the process of selection into the jury.

 What if we select a random sample of 1,453 people from the population of eligible jurors?
 Will the distribution of their ethnicities look like the distribution of the panels above?